ds-modules/curriculum-guide/connector/instructor/communication-channels.md

 ## Biweekly Instructor Meetings

 We will be having connector instructor meetings every two weeks.
 These meetings are announced through the mailing list.
 We will post notes for those who are not able to attend.
+These meetings will focus on topics that are of interest to the connector instructors.

 ## Mailing List